How Do I Choose the Best Ion Exchange Home Water Softener?

 Before choosing a system, it helps to understand the technology.
 The most effective way to treat hard water is through a process called “ion exchange.”

-Inside the resin tank of a home water softener, there are thousands of tiny resin beads carrying a negative electrical charge.
-These beads are loaded with positively charged sodium (or potassium) ions.
+Inside the resin tank of a home water softener, there are thousands of tiny polystyrene resin beads carrying a negative electrical charge.
+These beads are initially loaded with positively charged sodium (or potassium) ions.
 Hard water minerals, like calcium and magnesium, also carry a positive charge, but a much stronger one.
-As the hard water flows through the tank, the stronger calcium and magnesium ions knock the sodium ions off the beads and take their place.

-The hard minerals are trapped in the tank, and perfectly soft water flows into your home’s plumbing.
-Once the beads are full of hard minerals, the system flushes them out using a saltwater brine solution, resetting the process.
+As the hard water flows through the tank, the stronger calcium and magnesium ions knock the weaker sodium ions off the beads and chemically take their place.
+The hard minerals are permanently trapped inside the tank, and perfectly soft water flows into your home’s plumbing network.
+Once the resin beads are completely saturated with hard minerals, the system self-cleans by flushing them out using a saltwater brine solution, resetting the process.

 Step 1: Test Your Water Quality First

 At American Clear Water LLC, we take the guesswork out of this step.
-We provide a Free Onsite Water Testing service to pinpoint exactly what needs to be treated, ensuring your new system is custom-designed for your water source.
+We provide a Free Onsite Water Testing service to pinpoint exactly what needs to be treated, ensuring your new system is custom-designed for your exact water source.

 Step 2: Determine the Right Size and Capacity